A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: University of Delaware Scaled Smart City (UDSSC)

 \section{University of Delaware Scaled Smart City (UDSSC)}

-\ac{udssc} is a testbed that can replicate real-world traffic scenarios in a small and controlled environment and help us formulate the appropriate features of a ``smart" city.
-It can be used as an effective way to visualize the concepts developed using \acp{cav} and their related implications in energy usage. \ac{udssc} is a fully integrated smart city (Fig. \ref{udssc}) incorporating realistic environmental cues, scaled \acp{mcav}, and state-of-the-art, high-end computers supporting standard software for system analysis and optimization for simulating different control strategies and distributing control inputs to as many as 35 autonomous vehicles.
+\ac{udssc} is a testbed that can replicate real-world traffic scenarios in a small, controlled environment and help formulate the appropriate features of a ``smart" city.
+It can be used as an effective way to visualize the concepts developed using \acp{cav} and their related implications in energy usage. \ac{udssc} is a fully integrated smart city (Fig. \ref{udssc}) incorporating realistic environmental cues, scaled \acp{mcav}, and state-of-the-art, high-end computers supporting standard software for system analysis and optimization for simulating different control algorithms and distributing control inputs to as many as 35 \acp{mcav}.